akdombrowski/pingone-express_js-sample-app-guide/README.md

 There are several different next steps you might take depending on your use case.
 Verifying the token(s), sending it in a request to PingOne, using token introspection, submitting a request to the resource server, and more.

 During testing, you can [decode the token(s) with this tool here](https://developer.pingidentity.com/en/tools/jwt-decoder.html), verify the signature, check if it's expired, and examine the claims contained within each token.
 However, remember that these are `Bearer` tokens!
 That means that these tokens are furry and like honey...
 I mean, whoever "bears" (aka holds) the tokens holds the power that they grant.
-This particular decoder runs client-side (aka exclusively in the browser), but you should still take extra care to make sure you don't give someone the keys to your kingdom!
+This particular decoder runs client-side (a.k.a. exclusively in the browser), but you should still take extra care to make sure you don't give someone the keys to your kingdom!

 [^1]: For authentication.
 [^2]: For authorization.